Today's Articles

 James Forman

-On this date in 1928, James Forman was born.
+On this date, in 1928, James Forman was born.
 He was a Black civil rights activist.

 Forman graduated from Englewood High School in 1947 with honors and then served in the Air Force before entering the University of Southern California in 1952.
 After being beaten and arrested by police at the beginning of his second college semester, Forman transferred to Roosevelt University in Chicago.
 He became a leader in student politics and chairman of the university's delegation to the National Student Association conference in 1956.

 He graduated in 1957 and attended Boston University as a graduate student.
 While reporting for the Chicago Defender in 1960, James Forman learned that Black farmers in Tennessee had been evicted by their white landlords for registering to vote.
 In support, Forman joined a program sponsored by the Congress of Racial Equality (CORE) that provided relief services to displaced farmers.
-Later that year, he participated in "Freedom Rides," in which Blacks rode in buses throughout the South, testing court-ordered integration of public transportation.
+Later that year, he participated in "Freedom Rides," where Blacks rode in buses throughout the South, testing court-ordered integration of public transportation.

 In 1964, he became SNCC's executive secretary, a post he held until 1966.
 In addition, Forman participated in many of SNCC's direct-action protests and helped organize voter registration drives in Alabama and Mississippi.
-Soon after the “Freedom Summer” of 1964, however, arguments over SNCC's direction, strategies, and tactics consumed the organization's leaders.
+However, soon after the “Freedom Summer” of 1964, arguments over SNCC's direction, strategies, and tactics consumed the organization's leaders.
 Amid this debate in 1968, Forman left SNCC to seek economic development opportunities for Black communities.

 Forman published his memoir of the Civil Rights Movement, "The Making of Black Revolutionaries: A Personal Account," in 1972; a new edition was published in 1997.
 He earned a Master's degree in African and African American Studies at Cornell University in 1980 and a Ph.D. from the Union of Experimental Colleges and Universities (in cooperation with the Institute for Policy Studies) in Washington, D.C. in 1982.